How Do I Know if I Have Rotted Roof Decking?

 Most roof decking is made from plywood or a plywood composite known as Oriented Strand Board (OSB).
 OSB is composed of intertwining wood strands bonded together by a waterproof resin and is a popular option due to its low price point.
 Plywood, while a bit more expensive than OSB, is much denser and provides greater protection against moisture.

-What Causes Roof Decking to Rot?
+What Causes Rotted Roof Decking?

 Water is your roof’s number one enemy.
 Since roof decking is made from wood and wood composites, it is particularly susceptible to rotting and water damage when continuously exposed to sustained or excess moisture.